-This course follows: Successful completion of Design Tech I
+Prerequisite: Successful completion of Design Tech I

 This course organizes learning experiences, which emphasizes theory, use of computer-aided design, and laboratory work as they relate to designing, and translating data or specifications.
 The course also includes planning, preparing, and interpreting mechanical, architectural, structural, electronics, topographical, designs and schematics.
-Instruction is designed to provide in-depth experiences with computeraided design software and other industry standard tools to create solutions to real-world problems.
+Instruction is designed to provide in-depth experiences with computer-aided design software and other industry standard tools to create solutions to real-world problems.